lyqht/googleplaystore-analytics/README.md

 ```

 At the moment, it only shows a preview of the reviews' data.
 We are still planning what to actually show on this app for interaction.

+## Deployment

+The Streamlit App is deployed to Heroku.
+- The necessary packages are listed in `requirements.txt`
+- `setup.sh` is necessary for the dyno to enable the web app server to run on
+  -  `enableCORS=false`
+  -  `headless=true`